-Ordinance VI: School Committees specifies the functions of School Management Teams and other major School Committees. [link to ordinance page]
+Ordinance VI: College Committees specifies the functions of College Management Teams and other major College Committees.

-Ordinance IV: School Forums specifies the purpose and arrangements for meeting of School Forums for members of a School. [link to ordinance page]
+Ordinance IV: College Forums specifies the purpose and arrangements for meeting of College Forums for members of a School.

 Other Statutory Bodies